fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 The course spans 15 weeks (including assessment and feedback) = 13-14 hours/week study time.
 There are 3 hours of teaching time per week, so you should plan to spend about **10 hours/week** studying independently.

+There will be a student helper in the lab from 1-5pm every Tuesday, so you can carry on your work after the teaching session.

 In order to get the most from each week's teaching session, you will be expected to prepare in advance, for example, by installing and testing software, watching instructional videos, and preparing the groundwork to learn new topics.
 The course notes for each week include instructions on any prep you must do, and suggestions for resources you can review.